How to Clean a Diamond Ring: Tips on Taking Care of Your Sparkly Diamond!

 This helps to prevent a lot of dirt and debris from building up onto it in the first place.
 It also helps to make sure it looks great all the time.
 You can do just a basic cleaning in soap and water once a week and occasionally add in something like the jewelry cleaning solution, ultrasonic cleaner, or Windex and hydrogen peroxide if you want to.

-It is perfectly fine, though, to just use the warm water and gentle soap each and every time.
+It is perfectly fine, though, to just use warm water and gentle soap each and every time.
 It is a great idea to take your jewelry in for a professional cleaning from time to time, though.

-Just like you clean your teeth regularly and still go in for a deep cleaning at the dentist a couple times a year, you also want to consider doing this for your precious jewelry.
+Just like you clean your teeth regularly and still go in for deep cleaning at the dentist a couple of times a year, you also want to consider doing this for your precious jewelry.